for updates about the latest fixtures and results.

 Many boys come to Churchie having previously had private tennis lessons.
 They are able to continue with their coach and join the tennis programme run by Churchie’s Head Coach, who operates out of the David Turbayne Tennis Centre adjacent to the Eastern Suburbs Football Club, in Heath Park, East Brisbane.

-During the season the Head Coach is responsible for the coaching of all representative school teams.
-He covers not only the execution of tennis shots but also the psychological aspects of the game and appropriate court etiquette.
+During the season the Head Coach and each year level's individual coach are responsible for the coaching of all representative school teams.
+In the two sessions a week, they cover training drills, tactical point play, the psychological aspects of the game and appropriate court etiquette.
 The Churchie Tennis community sees the promotion of tennis as an important life skill.

-It enables boys to be part of a team, gain knowledge of their psychological strengths and acquire skills in an activity which is very much a part of Australian culture.
+Tennis enables boys to be part of a team, gain knowledge of their psychological strengths and acquire skills in a sport which has a rich history in Australia.